endoflife-date/endoflife.date/products/gitlab.md

 # EOL of R = releaseDate(R+3)
 # Support of R = releaseDate(R+1)
-# This is quite predictable since releases are monthly on third Thursday of every month (https://about.gitlab.com/blog/2023/09/18/gitlab-release-date-change/).
+# Releases are made on third Thursday of every month (https://about.gitlab.com/blog/2023/09/18/gitlab-release-date-change/).
 releases:
 #   Starting with GitLab 16.6, which will be released on Nov.
-16, 2023, our monthly release date will change from the 22nd of every month to the third Thursday of every month.
+16, 2023, the monthly release date will change from the 22nd of every month to the third Thursday of every month.
 -   releaseCycle: "16.5"
     releaseDate: 2023-10-22
     support: 2023-11-16